OpenAtom-Linyaps/linyaps-doc/en/guide/ll-builder/build.md

 Use `ll-builder build` to build a Linglong application.

-View the hep information of the `ll-builder build` command:
+View the help information for the `ll-builder build` command:

 ```bash
 ll-builder build --help
 ```

-Here is the outputs:
+Here is the output:

 ```text
 Usage: ll-builder [options] build